 Coaching & Training Staff

 Head Coach Dave Laflamme has been playing rugby since 1987 and coaching since 1992 at the high school, collegiate and USA national level.
-He has been a coach at Brown University for 21 years, and has lead many great Brown teams to success both in the Ivy League and at national and international levels.
-Coach Laflamme is very passionate about Brown rugby and excited for the teams future saying, “I love being a part of the program here at brown.
-There are three people who have been involved in the program who combined have coached everyone who has come through these doors.
+He has been a coach at Brown University since 1997.
+The 2021-2022 year will be his 25th year with the program.
+He has led many great Brown teams to success in the Ivy League and at national and international levels.
+Coach Laflamme is very passionate about Brown rugby and excited for what the program is doing both on and off the field saying...
+“I love being a part of the program here at Brown.
+There have been three major persons that have been involved in the program since its inception.
+These three have coached everyone who has passed through the Van Wickle Gates.
 I am lucky to be one of those three.
-It’s exciting times here with brown rugby.
+It’s exciting times here with Brown rugby.
 We are growing and building a program to stay consistent with the growth of the game here in America.
 Great things lie ahead for Brown rugby.
-We’re certainly a good program to keep an eye on for this season, and the ones to come”.
+We’re certainly a great program to watch these next few years”.

 Director Jay Fluck is a Brown University alum who has been playing rugby since 1964 during his time at Brown, and has been coaching since 1976.
 He became the head coach of Brown University Rugby in 1980 until 2008, when he became the Director of the entire Brown Rugby program.
 In total, Director Fluck has been coaching rugby for 42 years, and has no intentions of stopping anytime soon.
 Jay Fluck is the backbone of the team, and still plays an active role in trainings, matches, post game write ups, alumni news updates, and much more.
 All the players know and love Director Fluck, and they often reach out to him for help with rugby techniques, playbook questions, or general life advice!